sortecoevo/sortee/content/people.md

 ### Media Committee

 The Media committee develops content (for the website, social media, and newsletter), designs and maintains the website, and develops new ideas for spreading the word about SORTEE and open, reliable, and transparent science.
-&nbsp;

 Current members are:
-&nbsp;

 [Tim Parker](mailto:parkerth@whitman.edu)	**(Chair)**
 Alfredo Sánchez-Tójar	(Twitter & Mastodon manager)